skyway/skyway.github.io/en/android-tutorial.md

 ## Build

 Connect the device and click build.
-We expect some errors during here but the preparation is complete if the build passes and looks like the following image.
+We expect some errors during here but the preparation is complete if the build passes.

 ## Connect to the ECLWebRTC server
 {: #connect-server }